Robotron2/hngtasktwo/README.md

 The Person API offers the following features:

 1. **Create a Person**:
-   - Create a new person record with a name and age.
+   - Create a new person record with a name.

 2. **Retrieve Persons**:
    - Retrieve a list of all persons stored in the database.

 3. **Update Person Information**:
-   - Update a person's age by providing their unique ID.
+   - Update a person's name by providing their unique ID.

 4. **Delete Person**:
    - Delete a person's record by specifying their unique ID.